IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ![Table per concrete type database tables](./docs/images/tpc-db.png)

+## Database Settings

+### Multiple Database support

+Applying the `Database Settings` stereotype on a Domain package will allow you to specify a specific database connection for the classes found in a Domain package.
+You can adjust the connection string name as well as the type of database provider.

-## Code Generation Artifacts (Templates, Decorators, Factory Extensions)
+## Code Generation Artifacts (Templates, Factory Extensions)

 ### Template : Database context